 Commonly used types of MBR include bundled hollow fibers that benefit easy changing and servicing.
 Other types of MBR systems include flat sheet and multi-tubular type, and are utilized according to the industry requirements.
 Choice of these bundles is influenced by the configuration of the system such as internal and external types.
 These configurations have different screening requirements owing to the varying quantity of membrane bundles.

-Presence of other treatment systems offers extensive options for the industrial segments.
+The presence of other treatment systems offers extensive options for the industrial segments.
 However, MBR plants are expected to gain significance over others owing to their high-quality solid separation and lesser carbon footprint.
 This minimizes the need for secondary and tertiary filtration units making the treated effluent amenable to international as well as regional regulations.

 Economies in Europe such as Italy, Belgium, Poland, and Hungary have specific regulations for different levels of MBR system implementation.
 Separate guidelines steer their focus on agricultural irrigation, industrial, urban, and environmental applications.
 Specific regional considerations such as license targets, land availability, climate, sludge characteristics, and underground aqua systems influence the degree of implementation and design of Membrane bioreactor systems.

 Membrane bioreactor systems Industry participants including Koch Membrane Systems, Inc., Veolia Water Solutions & Technologies, and Mitsubishi Rayon Co., Ltd. accounted for the majority of global membrane bioreactor (MBR) market revenue share.
-Other companies having significant stake in the industry include HUBER SE, Smith & Loveless Inc., Nijhuis Industries, and Telem.
+Other companies having a significant stake in the industry include HUBER SE, Smith & Loveless Inc., Nijhuis Industries, and Telem.
 Major industry participants such as Siemens and GE use fiber and tubular membranes in their filtration systems.